FabioBatSilva/doctrine2/docs/en/reference/second-level-cache.rst

 ---------

-Caches are not aware of changes made by another application. however, you can use the cache API to check / invalidate cache entries.
+Caches are not aware of changes made by another application.
+However, you can use the cache API to check / invalidate cache entries.

 .. code-block:: php